Most Effective Startup Sales Strategies

 2. Set Up a Website

-Another relatively low-cost selling strategy is to set up a website to help you establish a strong reputation, obtain lead information, and receive orders.
+Another relatively low-cost selling strategy is to set up a website to help you establish a strong reputation, obtain lead information, receive orders, and showcase your sales collateral.
 The easier it is for customers to determine your trustworthiness, read up on product info, and speak to a sales rep, the more inclined they’ll be toward making a purchase.

 When curious potential customers research you online, greet them with a clean and professional website.
 You could also fill the site with tools, infographics, and articles that build your authority as an industry expert.
 These boost your credibility and position you as a good company to buy from.